kmisiewicz/kmisiewicz.github.io/_posts/2021-9-28-Master's-Thesis-Eye-Therapy.md

 title: Using Selected Gaze Parameters To Interact With Vitrual Environments - Master's Thesis
 ---

-The goal of my thesis was to present possible use cases for gaze direction to adjust the context of the scene in a virtual reality game used for eye therapy.
+[*Unity, C#, VR*] The goal of my thesis was to present possible use cases for gaze direction to adjust the context of the scene in a virtual reality game used for eye therapy.
 Two solutions of this kind were described.
 <p align="middle">